scsewell/Tr3Smoothing/README.md

   * [Windows](http://www.mono-project.com/download/#download-win)
   * Linux - Install gtk-sharp2 package

-On Windows systems the application can be launced using any usual method.
+On Windows systems the application can be launched using any usual method.

 On linux it should be run using mono as follows:
 ```